📖 Syllabus

 Acknowledgements

-This course is being offered for the first time at the University of Michigan.
+This course is being offered for the third time at the University of Michigan (and the first time in the accelerated Spring term).
 With that said, many of the materials we will use are adopted from content created by countless other instructors for courses at other institutions, in particular:

 • DSC 10, DSC 40A, and DSC 80 at the University of California, San Diego